h5p/h5p-cli/readme.md

 eval `ssh-agent -t 8h`
 ssh-add
 ```
-All git related commands should now work in the current session for at leat 8h.
+All git related commands should now work in the current session for at least 8h.
 Feel free to change the duration to better suit your needs. :)
 More info on this [here](commands.md#git-ssh-agent-setup).

 ### Detailed CLI commands & instructions